47ng/session-keystore/README.md

 - Session-bound: cleared when closing tab/window (browser-only)
 - Survives hard-reloads of the page (browser-only)
 - Optional expiration dates
-- Notification callbacks on key access and key expiration
+- Notification callbacks on key access, change and expiration

 ## Installation